NTUT-112-project/APP/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## prerequisite

+the project is using gradle 7.5, according to the [java/gradle compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html), java 18 should be installed and set as JAVA_HOME